-ParkMyCloud recently launched a new chatbot for Slack that means businesses can now use our scheduling software for DevOps cost control with Slack without having to access the GUI.
+Since ParkMyCloud launched the chatbot for Slack in October of 2017, businesses can use our scheduling software for DevOps cost control with Slack communication without having to access the GUI.
 The chatbot for Slack can be set up to interact with a ParkMyCloud account to assign parking schedules, temporarily snooze parking schedules, or toggle instances and VMs to switch on or off as required.

 DevOps Cost Control with Slack on AWS

-The process for managing DevOps cost control with Slack on AWS is exactly the same as before.
-System administrators create a permissions-limited role for the ParkMyCloud app, and allow it to conduct a discovery of the business´s instances deployed on AWS.
+The process for managing DevOps cost control with the Slack bot on AWS is exactly the same as before.
+System administrators create a permissions-limited role for the ParkMyCloud app and allow it to conduct a discovery of the business´s instances deployed on AWS.
 Once the discovery is completed, system administrators are prompted to select which instances they would like to apply parking schedules to.

 DevOps Cost Control with Slack on Azure

 The same process works just as well on the Microsoft Azure, Azure Portal and Azure DevOps.
 Using ParkMyCloud for DevOps cost control with Slack on Azure means that messages can be posted for things like schedule changes and instances being turned off automatically.
 It can also be used to request authorization to override parking schedules when access to a parked VM is required – this last scenario may happen quite often.

 Many businesses are discovering the best way to maximize savings on Azure with ParkMyCloud is to permanently park infrequently-used VMs (i.e. schedule them to be switched off at all times), and then override the parking schedule when the VMs are needed.
 This is particularly handy for batch workloads started when DevOps leave the office.